By Adam Lee-Smith

 Blueberries are high in antioxidants, which fight and reduce the number of free radicals in a cat's body.
 Free radicals can slowly damage other cells.
 Antioxidants may also help fight cancer and slow the aging process.

 If your cat likes blueberries, they're an excellent snack for treating obesity.
-Blueberries are low in calories but high in fiber, meaning they'll help keep your cat full without worrying about them putting on weight.
+Blueberries are low in calories but high in fiber, which means they'll help keep your cat full without causing weight gain.

 Nutritional information for blueberries